 Any Complaint may be resolved through a Negotiated Resolution after the Investigator's report is submitted but prior to the filing of Charges.
-Before a Charge is made, any discussions about a negotiated resolution may be initiated by the person accused or the Investigator.
-However, neither the accused student nor the Complaining Party is obligated to take part in a Negotiated Resolution process.
-If the parties wish to pursue negotiations, then such negotiations for the resolution of a dispute before a Charge is made must be undertaken promptly, within two (2) weeks after the Investigator's report is filed.
+Before a Charge is made, any discussions about a negotiated resolution may be initiated by the accused student or the Investigator.
+If the parties wish to pursue negotiations, then such negotiations for the resolution of a dispute before a Charge is made must be undertaken promptly, within one (1) week after the Investigator's report is filed.

-Participants in a Negotiated Resolution meeting shall include the Complaining Party if that party is a member of the senior staff, faculty, or library staff; the accused student; the Student Prosecutor and/or the Deputy Student Prosecutor; the Student Defender and/or the Deputy Student Defender.
-If a student is the Complaining Party, the Associate Dean for Academic Programs and Students shall designate a member of the faculty to take part in the Negotiated Resolution process in his or her place.
-If the Complaining Party and the accused student wish to pursue a Negotiated Resolution, all the designated participants must cooperate to schedule a meeting as soon as possible on a day when the law school is open for classes.
+Neither the accused student nor the Complaining Party is obligated to take part in the pre-Charge Negotiated Resolution process.
+However, if a pre-Charge Negotiated Resolution meeting is desired by all parties, participants in a pre-Charge Negotiated Resolution meeting shall include the Complaining Party if that party is a member of the senior staff, faculty, or library staff; the accused student; the Student Prosecutor and/or the Deputy Student Prosecutor; and the Student Defender and/or the Deputy Student Defender, if requested by the accused student.
+If a student is the Complaining Party, the Associate Dean for Academic Programs and Students shall designate a member of the faculty to take part in the Negotiated Resolution process; a student Complaining Party shall also be invited to participate in the Negotiated Resolution Process, but the student is not required to do so.
+If the Complaining Party and the accused student wish to pursue a Negotiated Resolution, all the designated participants must cooperate to schedule a meeting as soon as possible, but no later than five (5) business days.
+The Investigator shall help to convene the Negotiated Resolution meeting and may also assist the parties in drafting a Negotiated Resolution agreement but is not a party to the Negotiated Resolution meeting.